-Except when a State exam has been administered in restricted form, students who have taken Regents Exams and RCTs and their parents have the right to review the students' answer papers after the papers have been scored and the students' grades recorded on their permanent records.
+Except when a State examination has been administered in restricted form, students, and the parents of students, who have taken Regents Examinations have the right to review the students' answer papers after the papers have been scored and the students' grades recorded in their permanent records.
 Answer papers should be reviewed in the presence of the principal, or his or her designee, to ensure that the answer papers are not changed as they are being reviewed.
-Schools may provide copies of answer papers to students and their parents on request.
+Schools may provide copies of answer papers to students and their parents, on request.
 If a student's answer paper has been sent to the Department, the principal should contact OSA and the paper will be returned to the school.

 Occasionally, a student or student's parent may question the accuracy of the local rating of an answer paper.
-When this occurs and cannot be resolved at the school or district level, the superintendent of a public school district or the chief administrative officer of a nonpublic or charter school may arrange for the paper to be reviewed, for advisory purposes, by teachers from a neighboring school or district as obtaining feedback from neighboring teachers should help to quickly resolve any question about the accuracy of the score.
+When this occurs and cannot be resolved at the school or district level, the superintendent of a public school district or the chief administrative officer of a religious, independent, or charter school may arrange for the paper to be reviewed, for advisory purposes, by teachers from a neighboring school or district, as obtaining feedback from neighboring teachers should help to quickly resolve any question about the accuracy of the score.
 If the superintendent or chief administrative officer makes a determination to correct the student's score based on the feedback received, he or she must provide written notification to the Department.
-(See Finality of Exam Scores on page 3-2 of Section Three of this manual.)
+(See Finality of Examination Scores on page 24 in Section Three of this manual.)

-Only when, in the superintendent's or chief administrative officer's judgment, such additional review has failed to resolve the rating of the answer paper, the superintendent or chief administrative officer may send the answer paper to OSA for further review.
+Only when, in the superintendent's or chief administrative officer's judgment, such additional review has failed to resolve the rating of the answer paper, the superintendent or chief administrative officer of the district or school where scoring took place may send the answer paper to OSA for further review.
 When Department content specialists' time permits, the answer paper will be re-rated, for advisory purposes, and returned to the school, showing both the local rating and the Department rating.
-Answer papers will be re-rated by the Department only at the request of a superintendent of a public school district or chief administrative officer of a nonpublic or charter school and may take up to two months to complete from the date of submission.
+Answer papers will be re-rated by the Department only at the request of a superintendent of a public school district or chief administrative officer of a religious, independent, or charter school, and may take up to two months to complete from the date of submission.